chRyNaN/time/README.md

 <img alt="Badge" src="https://androidweekly.net/issues/issue-401/badge" height="20px"></img>
 </a>

+## Status of the Project
+This project is no longer going to be maintained since there's a new [kotlinx-datetime](https://github.com/Kotlin/kotlinx-datetime) library which handles much of this functionality.
+Since the kotlinx-datetime library is an official Kotlin extension library, it should be more stable when it is officially released.

 ## Using the Library
 The entry point to getting a `Moment` is through the `TimeProvider` interface.
 There are different implementations depending on the target platform (ex: JVM) and implementation library used (ex: Java Time).